safe-global/safe-core-sdk/packages/guides/README.md

 * **safe-service-client**

   Consumes the Safe Transaction Service API.
 This library only interacts with this service and every action performed with it happens off-chain.
 Among others, it allows to execute actions like:
-    - Get information of a Safe from the service (nonce, threshold, owners, modules, etc.)
+    - Get information of a Safe
-    - Store a Safe transaction in the service to allow collecting the signatures from the owners
+    - Store a Safe transaction to allow for signature collection from owners
-    - Add signatures to the stored transactions
+    - Add signatures to stored transactions
     - Get the transaction history of a Safe (and filter by pending, incoming, multisig transactions, etc.)
     - Get balances, list of tokens, etc.